-This appendix presents a map of the geology intersecting the regional water table beneath the sampling network for the 2021 Interim Facility-Wide Groundwater Monitoring Plan for the Los Alamos National Laboratory (LANL or the Laboratory) site.
+This appendix presents a map of the geology intersecting the regional water table beneath the sampling network for the 2022 Interim Facility-Wide Groundwater Monitoring Plan for the Los Alamos National Laboratory (LANL or the Laboratory) site.

 The map is based on a three-dimensional geologic framework model (GFM) for the Laboratory developed from borehole and outcrop stratigraphic data.
-The GFM used in this plan is an updated version of the Laboratory's fiscal year 2009 GFM (Cole et al. 2010, 106101).
-It was developed in 2010 by Weston Solutions, Inc., and was subsequently updated in 2011 and 2012 using the geospatial modeling software EarthVision by Dynamic Graphics.
-This GFM version is designated WC12b and incorporates new regional and perched-intermediate wells installed since the previous GFM update (WC11c), reinterpretation of stratigraphic contacts in a few existing well logs, edits to the shape of volcanic flows, and edits to the displacement of various units across the Pajarito fault zone.
-The WC12b GFM attempts to depict the most current understanding of geology beneath the Laboratory and is the same model used to develop the cross-sections provided in Appendix F.
+The GFM used in this plan is version WC18, the most recent update of the Laboratory's GFM (Weston 2019, 701379).
+It was developed in 2018 by Weston Solutions, Inc., using the geospatial modeling software EarthVision by Dynamic Graphics, Inc. The Weston-Cole (WC) prefix adopted by Weston reflects the fact that recent model updates still rely heavily on inputs and interpretations documented in the Fiscal Year 2009 (FY09) modeling report (Cole et al. 2010, 106101).
+The reader is referred to Cole (2010, 106101) for a discussion of how the complex geology beneath the laboratory was interpreted and simplified for three-dimensional (3D) digital representation.
+The WC18 GFM depicts the current understanding of geology beneath the Laboratory and is the same model used to develop the cross-sections provided in Appendix F.

-The water-table surface was modeled numerically based on regional water-level data measured in November 2019 as input for the potentiometric surface.
-The water table in Figure G-1 is depicted using 50-ft contour intervals superimposed on the underlying geology.
+The water-table surface was modeled numerically based on regional water-level data measured in November 2020 as input for the potentiometric surface.
+The water table in Figure G-1 is depicted using 10-ft contour intervals superimposed on the underlying geology.
 The transect lines and regional wells from Appendix F are also provided in this appendix to link the geologic map and the geologic cross-sections.